tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ...
 ```

-Notice that the `configureScene` option decides what type of animation our navigation uses to transition between scenes.
+Notice that the `configureScene` option defines which type of animation our navigation uses to transition between scenes.
 Feel free to experiment and try other configurations, such as `FloatFromLeft`, `HorizontalSwipeJump`, and `VerticalUpSwipeJump`.

 Next we redesign our two screens so that they route to each other and also include our navbar with a back icon.
 Let's look at `Landing.js`